 Under my leadership as the past chair of the Williamson County Democratic Party, the county saw the election of nine Democrats to local office, including the first Democratic County Commissioner in two decades.
 I also served as the Legislative Liaison for the Texas Democratic County Chairs Association.

 I live in Northwest Austin with my wife Molly and our precious baby girls, Bradley Harper Bucy and Parker Madison Bucy.
 Molly is a former public school teacher and small business owner who serves on the board of the local Penfold Theatre.
 I proudly serve on the board of the Special Olympics of Texas and support the Big Bend Conservancy.
-We spend our spare time in Big Bend or attending Austin Spurs, Texas Rangers, or Texas Stars games.
+We spend our spare time in Big Bend or attending Austin Spurs, Texas Rangers, or Austin FC games.

 Why am I running for re-election?

 Texas is a great state, with a good economy and bountiful natural resources.
 But currently, the Texas promise is increasingly out of reach for many of our friends and neighbors.
 With underfunded schools, the lack of access to healthcare, and COVID-19 exacerbating many of the disparities in our state, the gap between the haves and the have-nots has never been wider.

 Texas can do better.
 Our families deserve better.